F-Stack/f-stack/dpdk/doc/guides/prog_guide/graph_lib.rst

 .. figure:: img/link_the_nodes.*

-The :numref:`figure_link_the_nodes` diagram shows a graph topology after linking the N nodes.
+   Topology after linking the nodes

 Once nodes are available to the program, Application or node public API functions can links them together to create a complex packet processing graph.